FIFPRO: Members

-Founded on 15 December 1965, FIFPRO has 66 full members and 4 candidate members.
+Founded on 15 December 1965, FIFPRO has 70 full members.
 Upon graduation to the next level, new members sign an affiliation agreement that promotes loyalty, integrity and fairness as well as principles of good governance, including open and transparent communications, democratic processes, checks and balances, solidarity and corporate social responsibility.
 Notably, two of the most preeminent nations in world football, Brazil and Germany, are not members of the FIFPRO.